 If you are interested in Disney signature dining, consider yourself a foodie, or are just looking for the next stellar Instagram post, the California Grill Brunch is probably the right choice.

 My review and thoughts are derived from several experiences over the last few years at this brunch.
 If you read my California Grill dinner review, you already know this is my favorite restaurant on Disney property.

 Additionally, this brunch is my absolute favorite dining experience at Disney.
 And with that being said, I still don’t find it perfect.
 However, too many positives allow me to overlook a few of the slight downfalls.

 I also want to note that the price of brunch is significantly higher than most dining experiences.
 So be prepared for the extra expense.

 Disney’s California Grill is located on the top floor of Disney’s Contemporary Resort.
-You can get to the resort several ways, depending on where you left.
+You can get to the resort in several ways, depending on your location.